WRITING WINDOW WE WILL SOON ANNOUNCE OUR NEXT WRITING WINDOW....

 Our short play nights are a wonderful opportunity if you're a first time writer, director or actor because the ethos of the company is that we help and support each other.
 It's a great way to test and develop your skills.

-We are always accepting submissions and declarations of interest throughout the year, although we do have submission windows, we accept plays throughout the year.
-So send us your work when it's ready or keep in touch on social media to see when the next short play deadline is coming up.
+Though we do have submission windows, we accept plays throughout the year.
+So send us your work when it's ready or keep in touch on social media to see when the next short play window is coming up.

 DIRECTORS At Cast Iron Theatre there is no audition process.
 Directors are asked to make their interest known for each performance block by contacting us.
 Also, see our notes for Actors for ways of getting to know us.
 Selected scripts are then matched with a director and cast by Cast Iron Theatre's Artistic Directors.
 We have found that this usually matches directors to scripts that they find interesting/challenging, or directors who are best suited to the piece.
 It also lessens the risk of directors and actors always working with the same people / same writers, so that we are able to give new people - in whatever capacity - more of a chance.
 You'd be well advised to avoid too much in the way of set - tables, chairs and the like.
 The same is generally true of LX and FX.
 We try to have each play open and end with music (to facilitate the changeovers).
 We normally select the music, but if you have a preference, please let us know what music you'd like as soon as possible.
 Directors and actors arrange their own rehearsals at their convenience.
 If space/time allows, you may be able to arrange rehearsals in the Sweet Dukebox Theatre.
 The artistic directors will visit at least one rehearsal during the schedule (more if you request it).
 We encourage you to invite the other groups in the company to at least one rehearsal later in the process.
-We generally have one technical rehearsal, usually the Wednesday or Thursday before first performance night.
+We generally have one technical rehearsal in the evening a day or so before first performance night.
 We'd really suggest that you come along to our show nights to see the work of other directors.
 Have a look at our WHAT'S ON page for information.

 ACTORS Actors are asked to make their interest known for each performance block.
 Scripts are then matched with a director and cast by Cast Iron Theatre's Artistic Directors.
-Since there is no audition process, an excellent way to get yourself 'known' by Cast Iron Theatre (and so be more successfully matched with appropriate scripts and casts) is to come along to one of the Andrew Allen's improv drop in classes, held every Sunday evening (outside of Christmas / Summer holidays), 7pm, at the Sweet DukeBox Theatre.
+Since there is no audition process, an excellent way to get yourself 'known' by Cast Iron Theatre (and so be more successfully matched with appropriate scripts and casts) is to come along to one of the Andrew Allen's improv drop in classes, held every Sunday evening 7pm, at the Sweet DukeBox Theatre.
 See our WHAT'S ON page for current dates.
 You'll also find details of our upcoming short play nights there.
 It's a good idea for you to see what other performers are doing.

 Directors and actors make their own arrangements for rehearsals.
 If space / time allows, you may be able to arrange to have rehearsals in the Sweet Dukebox Theatre.
-We generally have one technical rehearsal, the Thursday or Wednesday before first night (a Friday).
+We generally have one technical rehearsal in the evening a day or so before the first performance night.
 We ask writers to avoid writing parts for a specific age / gender.
 Thus, in casting, you may be playing opposite / beyond your usual range.
 On occasion, you may be cast outside the gender / age suggested in the script.